Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_som_learning.png
     :width: 395

-Beside offering the possibility to work on high-dimensionnal data, the Self-Organizing Map are able to use competitive learning.
+Beside offering the capability to work on high-dimensionnal data, the self organizing maps are able to use competitive learning.
 This panel offers to the user to specify the learning coefficient.

 .. _workspace_selforganizing_diffusion: